Yet when they are of an age to creep out of their lodgings and jet it about the streets – why, then their poor mother

 I never trod the paths of righteousness until I grew too old to tread any path save the one that leads from our yard to my supper and thence to my hearth.

 There I spend my time dreaming of the days when I kept wild company, and flew fire-hot across the rooves of the citie in search of mischief.
 I see no need to feign penitence, as some do when they write of their younger selves.

-Though, now I think on it, few ever learnt to read, and they that did lack the wit to read anything save a lewd ballad left lying in Paws Yard, or a libel they found in the gutter.
+Though, now I think on it, few ever learnt to read, and they that did lacked the wit to read anything save a lewd ballad left lying in Paws Yard, or a libel they found in the gutter.

 How is it that kits can be as fool as their sires even though they never knew them?